 Staff should also have an awareness of the filtering and monitoring systems.
-The school has an online safety policy which describes this is in more detail and sets out roles and responsibilities in relation to this, in the schools Safeguarding and Child Protection Policy
+The Trust has an online safety policy which describes this is in more detail and sets out roles and responsibilities in relation to this, in the schools Child Protection and Safeguarding Policy.

-The Trust and it's family of schools recognises that personal communication through mobile technologies is an accepted part of everyday life for learners, staff and parents/carers, but technologies need to be used safely and appropriately within the setting.
+The Trust and its family of schools recognises that personal communication through mobile technologies is an accepted part of everyday life for learners, staff and parents/carers, but technologies need to be used safely and appropriately within the setting.